UP Board 12th Result 2019: Uttar Pradesh board to declare Class 12 scores today on official website upmsp.edu.in - Firstpost

-UP Board result 2019: The Uttar Pradesh Madhyamik Shiksha Parishad (UPMSP) is expected to declare the 2019 results of the Class 12 or HSC or Intermediate board exams on Saturday, 27 April on its official website — upmsp.edu.in.
+UP Board 12th Result 2019: The Uttar Pradesh Madhyamik Shiksha Parishad (UPMSP) is expected to declare the 2019 results of the Class 12 or HSC or Intermediate board exams on Saturday, 27 April on its official website — upmsp.edu.in.

 Steps to check your results of UP board Class 12 exam: